-All students interested in securing an internship in any field of business, regardless of your department of major, must meet with the Internship Director to discuss career interests, goals for the internship, and timeline.
-Advanced planning is key!
-The Internship Office administers EC elective credit for all internships.
-The Economics (EC) credits are available to all majors, and are considered elective credits.
-The Internship Office is part of the Economics and Business department.
-Internship opportunities are also offered college-wide, by each individual academic department - offering students flexibility and a vast number of ways and opportunities to secure an internship, thereby gaining critical work experience prior to graduation.
-The Internship Office, as part of the Center for Experiential Learning, is the largest internship office on campus, and works collaboratively with academic departments and administrative offices across campus to offer an array of engaged learning opportunities for students on a local, national, and international level.
+The Career Development Center administers the Economics and Business internship program and supervises Business (BU) credit for internships.
+BU credits are available to all majors, and are considered elective credits.
+Internship opportunities are also offered college-wide, by each individual academic department, offering students flexibility and a vast number of ways and opportunities to secure an internship, thereby gaining critical work experience prior to graduation.
+The Career Development Center works collaboratively with academic departments and administrative offices across campus to offer an array of engaged learning opportunities for students on a local, national, and international level.

-International students in F-1 visa status must secure written authorization from the Internship Administrator or the department's internship coordinator and Father Benet Phillips, O.S.B. the associate registrar, before beginning any internship.
+International students in F-1 visa status must secure written authorization from the Internship Administrator or the department's internship coordinator and Jane Bjerklie-Barry, Office of International Programs, before beginning any internship.
 This is true for both paid and unpaid internships.

-Students in F-1 visa status who begin internships without first receiving this written authorization from Fr.
-Benet will be in violation of federal immigration regulations.
-Protect your valid visa status.
-For more information, visit Guidelines (PDF/32KB)
+Students in F-1 visa status who begin internships without first receiving this written authorization from Jane Bjerklie-Barry will be in violation of federal immigration regulations.
+For more information, visit the Curricular Practical Training and Optional Practical Training pages on the Office of International Programs website.